pcraig3/fed-notes/src/articles/2021-12-15-paperweight.md

 - How many emails were sent
 - Total number of people involved outside of the core team

-However, given the crush of meetings and emails many of my colleagues have on a daily basis, reliably collecting this data isn’t really practical.
+However, given the crush of meetings and emails that myself and many of my colleagues had on a daily basis, reliably collecting this data isn’t really practical.
 My colleague [Sean Boots](https://twitter.com/sboots) built a [Meeting Cost Calculator](https://meetingcostcalculator.ca), but the underlying data we would need to plug into it isn’t available.

 So what _can_ we measure related to project governance?
 Well, let’s look at some artifacts we **do** have: project documentation.